Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/architecture/data_model/documentable_model.md

 ### DRI

 `DRI` stans for _Dokka Resource Identifier_ - a unique value that identifies a specific `Documentable`.
-All references and relations between documentables (other than direct ownership) are described using `DRI`.
+All references and relations between the documentables (other than direct ownership) are described using `DRI`.

-For example, `DFunction` with a parameter of type `Foo` has only `Foo`'s `DRI`, not the actual reference to `Foo`'s `Documentable` object.
+For example, `DFunction` with a parameter of type `Foo` only has `Foo`'s `DRI`, but not the actual reference to `Foo`'s `Documentable` object.

 #### Example